 So what size Dubia can you feed with the Ergonomic Feeding Dish?
 Any size, actually.
-It reliably holds up to about 1-inch roaches.
+It holds up to about 1-inch roaches reliably.
 Larger roaches may escape on occasion, but not always.
-In fact, most larger roaches stay in when we use the Dish.
+In fact, most larger roaches tend to stay in when we use the Dish.

 Second is time.
 Dubia roaches prefer the dark, and in bright light they tend to head for the shadows rather than trying to escape.
 Most of them stay in place when we feed them to our animals during the day.
 They are much more likely to explore their surroundings at night when it’s dark.

-We like this feeding dish and we use it regularly.
+We like this feeding dish, and we use it regularly.
 It comes in two colors: blue and green.